 (institutional tuition fee)*

-* Please note, as a non-EU/EEA student you are eligible for the statutory fee if you:
+Please note that as a non-EU/EEA student, you are eligible for the statutory fee if you:

 - receive a UAF grant (for refugee students in the Netherlands), or if you